 Huntsville real estate is some of the most expensive in Alabama, although Huntsville house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Huntsville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Huntsville are a mix of both white- and blue-collar jobs.
+Huntsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Huntsville is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Huntsville who work in management occupations (10.09%), sales jobs (9.90%), and office and administrative support (9.52%).

 Also of interest is that Huntsville has more people living here who work in computers and math than 95% of the places in the US.